VA Fiduciary

 The veteran chooses when and where to meet.
 Ideally, the veteran’s proposed fiduciary should attend this meeting.

-The veteran should also compile a list of their income (including VA Pension and similar benefits), recurring expenses, assets, and recent bank statements for the meeting.
+The veteran should also compile a list of their income (including VA pension and similar benefits), recurring expenses, assets, and recent bank statements for the meeting.
 This can help the field examiner and VA fiduciary document the veteran’s financial situation — and will help ensure the proposed VA fiduciary does not mishandle the funds.

 If the proposed VA fiduciary is unavailable for the initial meeting, the field examiner can meet with them through a follow-up appointment.